-High-quality camping and backpacking tents are expensive, but they’re well worth the cost if you use them for years of adventures.
-In our experience, a little extra care goes a long way to prolong the lifespan of a shelter.
+Caring for your camping and backpacking tents is well worth the time.
+Proper cleaning, repairing, and storage ensure your investment lasts for years of adventures.
+A little extra care goes a long way to prolong the lifespan of a shelter.

 Here are a few tricks we’ve learned over the decades about properly maintaining, repairing, and storing tents to keep them in peak condition.